UCLA’s Patrick Murphy and Clemson’s Zack Gordon share the Lead at 63 (-8) after Round 1 of the 2018 Ka’anapali Classic – Collegiate Invitational

 Updates and scores are posted on Ka’anapali’s Facebook page, Instagram @kaanapaligolf and #kaanapaliclassic18 or at golfstat: http://results.golfstat.com/public/leaderboards/gsnav.cfm?pg=player&tid=15746

 ABOUT KA'ANAPALI GOLF COURSES:

 Built on 300 acres of land once home to Hawaiian royalty, Ka'anapali Golf Courses present golfers with pristine conditions and stunning views of the Pacific Ocean and West Maui Mountains.

 Opened in 1962 and designed by Robert Trent Jones Sr., the par-71, 6,700-yard Royal Ka’anapali Course features wide fairways and undulating greens which make it both distinctive and demanding.
-The tournament-tested layout hosted the Champions Tour Ka’anapali Classic for 14 years, Shell’s Wonderful World of Golf, the Canada Cup and LPGA Kemper Open, welcoming Jack Nicklaus, Arnold Palmer, Billy Casper, Greg Norman, Fred Couples, Jan Stephenson, Betsy King and other legends.
+The tournament-tested layout hosted the Champions Tour Ka’anapali Classic for 14 years, Shell’s Wonderful World of Golf, the Canada Cup and LPGA Kemper Open, welcoming Jack Nicklaus, Arnold Palmer, Greg Norman, Fred Couples, Jan Stephenson, Betsy King and other legends.